 As Vallejo’s Poet Laureate she performed for several Vallejo events and organizations, including Resilient by Design, Unity Day, Vallejo Peace Project’s International Peace Day rally, the debut of Queer Words Vallejo, Participatory Budgeting, the Vallejo March for Peace and Justice, Families Belong Together, Solidarity with Charlottesville rally, Vallejo Soup, Vallejo United Against Hatred & Anti-Semitism, Hanukkah & Hilarity, and Voices of the Season: Holiday Prose and Poetry at the McCune.

-Lang was also interviewed by Nina Serrano for KPFA’s Poet to Poet, by DJ LaLa for OZCAT radio’s Art Beat, and for the Duck Soop Podcast.
+Lang was also interviewed and performed poetry for KPFA’s Poet to Poet, by DJ LaLa for OZCAT radio’s Art Beat, for KPFA’s BAJABA Jazzline’s Poetry Month special, and for the Duck Soop Podcast.
 She has written and performed ekphrastic poems for events at Coal Shed Art Studios, Arts Benicia, Gallery 621, and Benicia Plein Air Gallery.
 Since August 2017, she has hosted Poetry in Notion at the JFK Library.

 Lang presented on two notable Jewish female poets and performed for the American Association of University Women in 2018’s Voices of Change event, and also had the honor of giving a call and response invocation at the 2019 Women Building Vallejo Summit.